Digital Contact Center

 It doesn’t matter what tools you use for call recordings, chat hosting, email management, or surveys.
 All of them can be integrated and analyzed as a unified whole — just like the customer experience they represent.

-A true omni-channel customer experience analytics platform is not bogged down by restrictions from using a variety of tools.
+A true omnichannel customer experience analytics platform is not bogged down by restrictions from using a variety of tools.
 The magic in these platforms is that you can aggregate customer interactions regardless of channel, normalize the disparate sets of data (different communication platforms, CRM tools, etc.), and apply a classification model across the data.
 By doing this, a member of your team can look across the entire customer communication ecosystem for themes, trends, and patterns of customer friction points in the data.
-A user of an omni-channel CX analytics platform can harness the unique value of each channel for synergistic results.
+A user of an omnichannel CX analytics platform can harness the unique value of each channel for synergistic results.

-AI-Enhanced analytics lets businesses see what they’re missing.
+AI-enhanced analytics lets businesses see what they’re missing.
 A unifying tool for customer insights can use AI to dive deeper into customer interactions to identify changes in preferences and discover trends to help your brand improve every day.
-With AI working alongside a classification model, you get the help of cutting edge machine learning to continuously refine identification.
+With AI working alongside a classification model, you get the help of cutting-edge machine learning to continuously refine identification.
 AI features can also add value by flagging words and phrases not already in a business’s classification model — even those the teams don’t know their customers are talking about.

 Khoros offers a wide range of solutions to help support and enhance your VoC efforts across channels.
 Whether you’re collecting VoC data from social media, branded community forums, contact centers, or other sources — we can help you listen and understand your customers to inform strategic decisions.
 To learn more about how Khoros can support your VoC program, contact us or request a demo of our services.